kshetline/tubular_util/README.md

 JavaScript objects function as *ordered* maps, with a consistently-maintained ordering of object properties.
 This function allows you to sort that order.

 By default, sorting is done in ascending alphabetical order using JavaScript’s default string collation.
-You can supply your own `sorter` to control how properties are ordered.
+You can, however, supply your own `sorter` to control how properties will be ordered.

 If `inPlace` is `true` (the default is `false`) `obj` itself will be returned by the function, modified by the sorting.
 Otherwise, a new object with sorted properties is returned.